 802.2 Loads.
-The foundation design shall support the modular building and all live and dead loads.
+The foundation shall be designed to support the building, all live and dead loads, and all construction loads.
 The foundation shall be designed to consider all geotechnical limits places on the building and foundation at the site.

-SECTION 803 INSTALLATION TOLERANCE
+SECTION 803 INSTALLATION TOLERANCES